tjassal/tjassal.github.io/_pages/people.md

 B.S. student, Geology
 </span>

-<span style="font-size:17px">Grace is working with two other undergraduate students to date Atlantic White cedar tree cores (dendrochronology project) and determine if dead samples can be cross-dated.
-She’ll likely assist with geospatial related tasks in the near future.
+<span style="font-size:17px">Grace is working with other undergraduate students to date Atlantic White cedar tree cores (dendrochronology project) and determine if dead samples can be cross-dated.
+She’ll also assist with geospatial related tasks in the near future.
 <br>
  <br>
 </span>